Appalachia: Coal mining

 Coal mining is the industry most frequently associated with the region in outsiders' minds, due in part to the fact that the region once produced two-thirds of the nation's coal.
 At present, however, the mining industry employs just 2% of the Appalachian workforce.
 The region's vast coalfield covers 63000 sqmi between northern Pennsylvania and central Alabama, mostly along the Cumberland Plateau and Allegheny Plateau regions.
 Most mining activity has been concentrated in eastern Kentucky, southwestern Virginia, West Virginia, and western Pennsylvania, with smaller operations in western Maryland, Tennessee and Alabama.
 The Pittsburgh coal seam, which has produced 13 billion tons of coal since the early 19th century, has been called the world's most valuable mineral deposit.
-There are over 60 major coal seams in West Virginia, and over 80 in eastern Kentucky.
+There are over 60 major coal seams in West Virginia and over 80 in eastern Kentucky.
 Most of the coal mined is bituminous, although significant anthracite deposits exist on the fringe of the region in central Pennsylvania.
 About two-thirds of Appalachia's coal is produced by underground mining, the rest by surface mining.
-Mountaintop removal, a form of surface mining, is a highly controversial mining practice in central Appalachia due to its negative impacts on the environment and health of local residents.
+Mountaintop removal, a form of surface mining, is a highly controversial mining practice in central Appalachia due to its negative impacts on the environment and health of residents.

 In the late 19th century, the post-Civil War Industrial Revolution and the expansion of the nation's railroads brought a soaring demand for coal, and mining operations expanded rapidly across Appalachia.
-Hundreds of thousands of workers poured into the region from across the United States and from overseas, essentially overhauling the cultural makeup of eastern Kentucky, West Virginia, and western Pennsylvania.
+Kentucky and West Virginia and Virginia remained Old Stock, with miners recruited from the local population thus maintaining the old culture.
+In total contrast Western Pennsylvania, hundreds of thousands of workers poured into the region from across the United States and from overseas and western Pennsylvania.
 Mining corporations gained considerable influence in state and municipal governments, especially as they often owned the entire towns in which the miners lived.
 The mining industry was vulnerable to economic downturns, however, and booms and busts were frequent, with major booms occurring during World War I and II, and the worst bust occurring during the Great Depression.
 The Appalachian mining industry also saw some of the nation's bloodiest labor strife between the 1890s and the 1930s.
 Mining-related injuries and deaths were not uncommon, and ailments such as black lung disease afflicted miners throughout the 20th century.
 After World War II, innovations in mechanization (such as longwall mining) and competition from oil and natural gas led to a decline in the region's mining operations.
 Environmental restrictions, such as those placed on high-sulfur coal in the 1980s, brought further mine closures.
 While with annual earnings of $55,000, Appalachian miners make more than most other local workers, Appalachian coal mining employed just under 50,000 in 2004.